Weather Alert: A Winter Storm Watch is in effect this weekend. Campus visits may be impacted. Cancellations will be communicated by email.

 Gap Years and Duke

-There are few opportunities in life where you can take a meaningful amount of time to pause, reflect, explore, and grow.
+There are few opportunities in life where you can take a meaningful amount of time to pause, reflect, and explore.
 There are even fewer opportunities where you can do so knowing you have a truly exceptional opportunity waiting for you.
 A gap year is your opportunity to catch your breath, gain some perspective, make a difference in a community near or far, grow as a person, and be better prepared for all that Duke has to offer.

 Quote Created with Sketch.